EffectOrientedProgramming/book/Chapters/05_Testing.md

   suite("A Suite of Tests")(testA, testB)
 ```

-This flexibility is very empowering.
+Notice how much flexibility this imparts.
-Traditionally, you have to compromise between concise tests and the clarity of the test output.
+Traditionally, you must compromise between concise tests and the clarity of the test output.
 Do you want to write 1 test with 100 assertions, or 100 tests with 1 assertion each?
-The first is concise and quick to write but failures are difficult to read.
+The first is concise and quick to write, but failures are difficult to read.
-The second is very clear about what failed, but requires writing a lot of boilerplate.
+The second is clear about what failed, but requires a lot of boilerplate.

-With an Effect Oriented test library, it is possible to generate tests programmatically, getting the best of both worlds.
+An Effect Oriented test library produces the best of both worlds by generating tests programmatically.

 ## Birdhouse Factory